BartSte/fzf-help/README.md

 rm -rf $tmp_dir;
 ```

-After installation, add the following line to your `.zshrc` file:
+After installation, add the following to your `.zshrc` file:

 ```bash
 source /usr/share/zsh/plugins/fzf-help/fzf-help.zsh
 zle -N fzf-help-widget
 bindkey "^A" fzf-help-widget
 ```

 which will bind the `fzf-help-widget` to the `ctrl-a`, which you should trigger
 after typing the command you want to get help for.

 ## bash

 Run the following command to install `fzf-help` in the bash plugin directory
 at `/usr/share/fzf-help`.

 ```bash
 tmp_dir=$(mktemp -d);
 git clone https://github.com/BartSte/fzf-help.git $tmp_dir;